6 March 2015

 Jordan is being pulled in different directions.
 Lebanon is taking the brunt of the Syrian war.

-Baghdad appreciates Iran’s help in combating ISIL but must protect its Sunni population from Shi’i militia.
+Baghdad appreciates Iran’s help in fighting ISIL, but must protect its Sunni population from Shia militia.

 To put it briefly, the region is as divided as ever.

-But the most disturbing development is that people are now talking about “Sunni” and “Shi’i” blocs which means that it is not only ISIL which is pushing the region back to medieval times but also regional governments since they have failed to rise up to the challenge of sectarian strife.
-Ataturk introduced secularism in Turkey because he was ahead of his time.
+But the most disturbing development is that people are now talking about “Sunni” and “Shia” blocs, which means that it is not only ISIL that is pushing the region back to medieval times, but also regional governments, since they have failed to rise against the challenge of sectarian strife.
+Atatürk introduced secularism in Turkey because he was ahead of his time.
 No other Middle Eastern leader dared follow him.
-If they had, today’s the Middle East could have been a different place.
+If they had, today’s Middle East could have been a different place.